dovecot/documentation/source/settings/core.rst

    :default: 1week
    :values: @time

    How often Dovecot scans for and deletes stale temporary files.

-   These files are usually created only if Dovecot crashes when saving a message.
+These files exist only if Dovecot crashes while saving a message.
+This is just to make sure such temporary files will eventually get deleted to avoid wasting disk space.
+This scan happens independently for each folder, and it's done at the time the folder is opened.

    A value of ``0`` means this scan never occurs.

+   The scanning is done only for these mailbox formats:

+   * maildir: Delete all files having ctime older than 36 hours from ``tmp/``.
+     The scan is done if tmp/ directory's atime older than ``mail_temp_scan_interval``.
+   * sdbox, mdbox: Delete ``.temp.*`` files having ctime older than 36 hours from ``dbox-Mails/``.
+The scan is done if the ``last_temp_file_scan`` header field in dovecot.index is older than ``mail_temp_scan_interval``.
+   * mdbox: Delete ``.temp.*`` files having ctime older than 36 hours from ``storage/``.
+The scan is done if storage/ directory's atime is older than ``mail_temp_scan_interval``.

 .. dovecot_core:setting:: mail_uid
    :seealso: @mail_gid;dovecot_core